-- Lower total cost of ownership when compared to other tokenless and token-based multifactor authentication solutions.
+- The lower total cost of ownership when compared to other tokenless and token-based multi-factor authentication solutions.

 - Its ability to allow employees to securely access both the corporate network and the PSN.

-- The rapid scalability of the product; allowing new users to be quickly and easily provisioned.
+- The rapid scalability of the product; allows new users to be quickly and easily provisioned.

 - The responsiveness of the Swivel Secure support team which, alongside Sapphire, is able to resolve issues quickly and effectively